top of page

 [I don’t mean to misquote Dr. Suess, but it looked so right.]

-The answer, for all you improv peeps out there… yes, and.
+The answer, for all you improv peeps out there, is yes, and.

 What do I mean when I use those words, business owner?

 For starters, you’ll want to have autonomous relationships with your partnering agencies.
-In my opinion, a solid healthy relationship with your partners is key, but getting too attached or dependent takes away your power in the relationship.
-Also, it is good practice to interview agencies before you agree to work together.
-This way you can determine if they hold the same values, keeping you in alignment.
+In my opinion, a solid, healthy relationship with your partners is key, but getting too attached or dependent takes away your power in the relationship.
+Also, it is good practice to interview any partnering entities before you agree to work together.
+This way, you can determine if they hold the same values, keeping you in alignment.

 Here are a few pro tips to get you in your grove!

 • Do your own market research to determine your rates.
 Women tend to undervalue themselves.
 Don’t be one of those women.
-Be proud of what you’ve accomplished and charge your worth.
+Be proud of what you’ve accomplished and charge what a) feels right and b) what makes sense for the market.

 • Keep yourself organized.
 This starts with invoicing, carries through to your payment collection, and ends with reconciling your files and accounts.
 I promise, your tax accountant does not want to spend six hours with you going over paperwork.

 If you find yourself lacking in any of these areas, snag a mentor.
 Mentors are not just for skill-based development.
-Find someone that you think does the ‘business’ part well and pick their brain.
-If you can’t think of anyone, send a message out to your buds to see if they have ideas or put a message out on a Facebook group.
+Find someone that you think does the ‘business’ part well and figure out what they're doing.
+If you can’t think of anyone, send a message out to your buds to see if they have ideas, or put a message out on a Facebook group.

 Being a business owner is an incredible feeling!
 You get to do the work you love with the flexibility you crave.
 Want to know how to make that feeling even sweeter?
 By implementing the items mentioned above.